Biginkllc/Neon_Sign_Domain_Method_Proofs/README.md

 - `NSDM_24kwith_crypto_PawnshopWindowNeon_v0.1.png`
   First visual prototype of the **24kwith.crypto** domain as a pawnshop window neon sign, used to demonstrate the Neon Sign Domain Method (NSDM) for precious metals and retail signage.

+---

+### Blockyright™ Notice
+All neon prototypes and written methods in this repository are protected under Blockyright™, created by Lloyd W. Jones Jr.
+Commercial use requires an NSDM license.